charmoniumQ/wf-reg-test/docs/icse_nier.md

   However, these instructions are UNIX commands, which can be non-deterministic themselves[^2], e.g. `pip install ...`.
   Docker cannot mitigate non-determinism due to network resources, pseudorandomness, and parallel program order.
   Zhao et al. showed that first of these, networked resources, is the most common cause of software collapse as well [@zhao_why_2012].
   This is empirically validated, as Henkel et al. find 25% of Dockerfiles in their already limited sample still fail to build [@henkel_shipwright_2021].
+[DSK: maybe talk about version pinning?]

 [^2]: Docker itself never claims that `Dockerfile`s are reproducible; it only says "reproducible" three times in [their documentation] at the time of writing, and none of them are referring to reproducing the same result from running a `Dockerfile` twice.

 [their documentation]: https://www.google.com/search?q=reproducible+site%3Adocs.docker.com&client=ms-google-coop&cx=005610573923180467403%3Aiwlnuvjqpv4&ei=iPFEY4eSFY-fptQPopa3aA&ved=0ahUKEwiH9vrzq9f6AhWPj4kEHSLLDQ0Q4dUDCA4&uact=5&oq=reproducible+site%3Adocs.docker.com&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzoKCAAQRxDWBBCwAzoHCAAQsAMQQzoFCAAQgAQ6CAgAEIAEELEDOgQIABBDOggIABAWEB4QDzoKCAAQFhAeEA8QCjoGCAAQFhAeOgUIIRCgAToFCCEQqwJKBAhBGABKBAhGGABQ5wJYyxpg-xtoBHABeAGAAccCiAGaHJIBCDAuMTcuNS4xmAEAoAEByAEKwAEB&sclient=gws-wiz-serp

-- **Filesystem snapshot**: Container images (e.g. Docker, Singularity), functional package managers (e.g. Nix, Guix), CDE [@guo_cde_2011], Sumatra [@davison_automated_2012], and chroot containers spawn a program in a view of the filesystem that they control.
+- **Filesystem snapshot**: Container images (e.g., Docker, Singularity), functional package managers (e.g., Nix, Guix), CDE [@guo_cde_2011], Sumatra [@davison_automated_2012], and chroot containers spawn a program in a view of the filesystem that they control.
   Then, one can ship the entire filesystem to another user so they can reproduce the execution.
-  However, this approach is heavyweight with filesystem snapshots as large as 50Gb.
+  However, this approach is heavyweight with filesystem snapshots as large as 50 Gb.
   Furthermore, this does not control network resources, pseudorandomness, and parallel program order.
   Finally, these are difficult to work with to

 ## Reactive solution

-Continuous testing is a reactive solution to software collapse that is robust to networked resources, pseudorandomness, and parallel program order.
+Continuous testing is a reactive solution to software collapse in that is robust to networked resources, pseudorandomness, and parallel program order.
+[DSK: I'm not sure about the parallel program order part.]
-One could imagine running the computational experiment periodically to assess if the experiment is still not crashing and still reproducible.
+One could imagine running the computational experiment periodically to assess if the experiment is both still running to completion and still producing the same results.
 The major drawback is increased computational cost.
 However, one can always lower the frequency of testing, which trades off computational resources with efficacy of finding bugs.
 Additionally, one could test mission-critical experiments more frequently than other experiments.